 Every project has this ? time, while I make visits to strange sites and people that may or may not have much to do with still unsettled themes, and while I purchase multiple kinds of fabrics and hardware to test whether I can even make anything with those.
 Usually this time and purchases are not listed under my production budget, but it certainly is the cost of my studio practice.
 In fact this nonsense state of scattered activities is actually the core of my creative process.
 So I bite my tongue and just grip my credit card firmly.
 This happens every time.
 When I received the phone call from the Foundation, I was in the brainstorming phase for a solo exhibition at The Kitchen...
 The urge to meet perfect materials is at odds with trying not to worry about spending.
 My head was almost turning into a pressure cooker of a belief system, convincing myself to purchase an industrial sewing machine.
-Then I got your phone call, and I immediately drove to the person from Craigslist.
-The immediate affect of the award was this burst of energy and confidence in bumping up the production level to my liking.
+Then I got your phone call, and I immediately drove to the person from Craigslist [who was selling the sewing machine].
+The immediate effect of the award was this burst of energy and confidence in bumping up the production level to my liking.

 - Aki Sasamoto, December 11, 2017

 When I meet key concepts, physical materials, or movements, I freeze-dry them in a state of pause; within reach, without touching.
 My process resembles fishing; I cast a net, and wait for a perfect alignment of events.
 I hold multiple things floating around and somehow seize the connections by putting them in line with other seemingly foreign references.
 When it works, each element grows its relevance and poetic metaphor to start 'meaning.'
 I would then listen carefully to what it tries to 'mean' and work with these meanings until I understand that something may have had a meaning to begin with.